 Courses taken during the PhD program will be counted as the equivalent of one term's worth of electives.

 While application and admission to the MBA program can occur at any point while enrolled in the PhD program, it's recommended that students apply in the third or fourth year of their program.

-Students are encouraged to meet with advisors for the PhD/MBA Program, Prof and Associate Dean Praveen Kopalle, or Kerry Landers, Assistant Dean of Student Affairs at the Guarini School of Graduate and Advanced Studies.
+Students are encouraged to meet with advisors for the PhD/MBA Program, Prof and Sr. Associate Dean for Teaching and Learning Joseph Hall, or Kerry Landers, Assistant Dean of Student Affairs at the Guarini School of Graduate and Advanced Studies.

 It is important that PhD students show strong academic ability as well as demonstrated potential for leadership, and they should be able to articulate well why the MBA degree will help them achieve their goals.